-Oxford University Press
+Words, 16TH CENTURY Music, T. RAVENSCROFT Oxford University Press ADAM lay ybounden,

-A Bounden in a bond; Four thousand winter Thought he not too long.
+Bounden in a bond;

+Four thousand winter

+Thought he not too long.

 And all was for an apple, An apple that he took, As clerkès finden Written in their book.